davidshumway/self/MALDI-DB.md

 1. Async from the start - We started with synchronous views, then added threading, then considered Celery.
 Begin with Celery for long-running tasks to avoid refactoring later.
 2. API-first design - Building a REST API alongside the web views would have made integration with external tools easier.
 The plumber API was a good start, but a full Django REST Framework layer would have been cleaner.
 3. More comprehensive error handling - Real-world data is unpredictable.
 More validation and error recovery would help.
 The 'na' in row[4].lower() check caught many issues, but there were more.
-4. Better monitoring - With separate services (Django, PostgreSQL, Redis, R API), we needed better logging and metrics.
-Something like Sentry for errors and Prometheus for metrics would have helped.
+4. Better monitoring - With separate services (Django, PostgreSQL, R API), we needed better logging and metrics.
 5. User testing earlier - The interface worked, but user feedback would have refined workflows.
 The cascading taxonomy filters, for example, could have been simplified based on real usage.
 6. Versioned API for R services - The plumber API endpoints (/binPeaks, /cosine) didn't have versioning.
 As algorithms improved, we'd need to support both old and new versions.